Jeremy Hefner: St. Louis Cardinals

 On January 17, 2017, Hefner announced his retirement as a player.

 Coaching career

+Minnesota Twins

 After retiring as a player, Hefner joined the Minnesota Twins as an advance scout from 2017 through 2018.
 Hefner was promoted to assistant pitching coach for the 2019 season.

+New York Mets

 On December 8, 2019, Hefner was hired to be the pitching coach for the New York Mets.
+The Mets fired Hefner on October 3, 2025 after six seasons in the role.

+Atlanta Braves

+On November 5, 2025, Hefner was hired by the Atlanta Braves as their pitching coach, replacing Rick Kranitz.

 Pitching style

 Hefner threw five pitches.
 He led with a four-seam fastball around 89–91 mph.
 He also threw a two-seam fastball (89–91), a slider (86–89), a curveball (74–77), and a changeup (83–85).
 Right-handed hitters saw a higher number of sliders, but he mixed all of his pitches against right-handed and left-handed hitters.
 Hefner's pitches had below-average whiff rates, reflected in only 18 strikeouts in his first 32 innings of work.
 However, he also showed excellent control, walking only four batters in that span.